Three Reasons You Should Keep Your LinkedIn Profile Up To Date

 People have often (generously) made introductions for me that were premature.
-What I was working on needed a few weeks or months to mature before the introduction would be truly, mutually beneficial.
+What I was working on needed a few more weeks or months before the introduction would be truly, mutually beneficial.
 Further, as a person who has a preference for introversion, I relish the time in advance to prepare my thoughts.

 Now I take a different approach to introductions — an approach that relies heavily on LinkedIn.

 When I discover two people in my network who should met, I send each of them a link to the other person’s profile with an introduction explaining the synergy that I believe exists.
 Then I add, If and when you would like an introduction, I will be glad to make it happen.

 And then I leave it in their hands.
 I find that the connections are ultimately richer this way—but this only works if both people keep their LinkedIn profile up-to-date.
 So please keep your LinkedIn profile current and complete so I can introduce you to others in my network.